samuel-rufi/maml/README.md

 Message msg = m.read();
 ```

 To split a channel, you simply need to change the password.
-The rest is done automatically:
+The rest will be done automatically:

 ```js
 m.split(newPassword);